SlashUsrVin/CAKE-SpeedSync/README.md

-# MERLIN-dyn-tc-cake - For ASUS router running MERLIN firmware.
+# MERLIN-cake-speedsync - For ASUS router running MERLIN firmware.

 Dynamic bandwidth control for CAKE QoS based of Ookla SpeedTest (CLI).
 This will make CAKE adapts to ISP Speed fluctuations and minimizes bufferbloat.